MikeHopley/ftl-ships-strategy/index.md

 ## Slug A

-Shields-3, shields-4, then look for a weapon.
-Rushing shields gives you more opportunities for safe crew kills.
-Slug Repair Gel is fine to keep or sell (sells for 20 in Balance Mod).
+Rush shields, then look for a weapon.
+Rushing shields gives more opportunities for safe crew kills.

 Start fights with Dual Lasers and Breach Bomb powered, then switch to Anti-bio Beam when enemies are not a threat.
 Use the bomb against threatening weapons.
 The Breach Bomb can be an effective crew-killing weapon too (target O2); remember that breaches attract a second crew once repaired, giving a chance to double the damage from a laser or bomb.
 Sometimes you can use the Breach Bomb for early skill-farming against automated ships (permanently disabling a weapon).